05.29.2023

-Descartes Underwriting’s Head of Southeast Asia, Robert Drysdale, sat down to share his insights on current market conditions across the region.
+Descartes Underwriting’s Head of Southeast Asia, Robert Drysdale, sat down to share his insights on current insurance market conditions across the region.
 As climate volatility continues to evolve, the region continues to experience Nat Cat risks, inevitably having a direct toll on the insurance industry.
 Industries like the renewable sector, tourism and manufacturing are starting to go parametric to cope with the mounting pressure.
 Read on to hear from Robert on how parametric insurance provides a great risk alternative for industries across Southeast Asia facing the full brunt of climate risks amidst a challenging insurance market context.

 Robert: Similar to the rest of the world, we are continuing to see hardening market conditions across most of the markets in Southeast Asia.